hardlystrictlyjerry/hardlystrictlyjerry.github.io/tshirt.md

 Please use this page to:

 1. Determine the size, color, and style of t-shirt(s) you want us to print for you.
-2. Determine the format of the email to send with your order.
+2. Determine the format of the email to send with your order. **We must receive your email by Sunday, Nov 27, midnight!**

 All t-shirts will be printed using white ink.
-Here's an example of the design in white ink:
+Here's an example of the design in white ink (ignore the red background color):

 <img class="ui centered fluid image" src="/images/logo/tshirt-design.png">